Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Discussion and conclusion

 \section{Discussion and conclusion}

-Our scheme is realizable in the state-of-the-art experimental techniques.
-The detection of QSEs and its significant influence on plasmon-mediated light-matter interactions in nanostructured system has been realized \cite{Savage2012,Yang2019,Boroviks2022,10.1063/1.1951057,doi:10.1126/sciadv.adn5227}.
-The QEs could be quantum dot or J-aggregate, which can be selectively prepared in a single-excited state by optical or electrical drivings \cite{PhysRevB.80.155307,FIDDER1990529,PhysRevLett.111.026804}.
-Modern manufacturing methods, including the nanopositioning techniques, the scanning QE methods, and the microfluidic flow control, enable the precise adjustment on positions of the QEs, which provides a strong support to achieve the strong QE-SPP coupling \cite{PhysRevLett.118.126802,PhysRevLett.93.036404,PhysRevLett.103.053602}.
-The bound state and its pivotal role in governing the non-Markovian dynamics of QEs have been observed in circuit QED \cite{Yanbing2017,PhysRevX.9.011021} and cold-atom systems \cite{Krinner2018,Kwon2022}, which lays a firm foundation for the feasibility of implementation of our scheme in experiments.
+Our scheme is realizable in the state-of-the-art experiments.
+The detection of QSEs and its significant influence on plasmon-mediated light-matter interactions in nanostructured systems have been realized \cite{Yang2019,Boroviks2022,10.1063/1.1951057,doi:10.1126/sciadv.adn5227,Chen2025,Ye2023}.
+The QEs could be CdSe quantum dot or fluorescent molecule (e.g. the J-aggregate), which can be selectively prepared in a single-excited state by optical or electrical drivings and have been widely used in experiments of quantum plasmonics \cite{PhysRevB.80.155307,FIDDER1990529,PhysRevLett.111.026804}.
+We choose sodium as the metal, whose QSEs are larger than those in conventional noble metals \cite{PhysRevLett.118.157402,Babaze2023}.
+Modern manufacturing methods, including the nanopositioning techniques, the scanning QE methods, and the microfluidic flow control, enable the precise adjustment on positions of the QEs, thereby providing a strong support to achieve the strong QE-SPP coupling \cite{PhysRevLett.118.126802,PhysRevLett.93.036404,PhysRevLett.103.053602}.
+The bound state and its pivotal role in governing the non-Markovian dynamics of QEs have been observed in circuit QED \cite{Yanbing2017,PhysRevX.9.011021}, cold-atom systems \cite{Krinner2018,Kwon2022}, and topological systems \cite{PhysRevX.11.011015}, which lays a firm foundation for the feasibility of implementing our scheme in experiments.